During my first visit to Iowa, one of the first things that stood out to me was its beautiful bridges.

 The journal entry that stated “Don’t follow your dreams, follow my Snapchat” made me laugh at the clashing of time periods where covered bridges and social media collide.

 Stone Bridge at Ledges State Park

 There are 4 miles of trails with canyons and bluffs to discover at Ledges State Park.

-The bridges are just the beginning to what Iowa has to offer for visitors.
-I’ll be sharing more of my discoveries soon!
+The bridges are just the beginning of what Iowa has to offer for visitors.
+Learn more about what to see in Iowa and the Unique Places You Need to Visit in Des Moines Iowa.

 Thanks again to Travel Iowa for hosting my visit.

 Save this article for later by pinning the image below>>

 3 thoughts on “5 Beautiful Bridges you need to see in Iowa”

 My husband and I drove through Iowa two years ago on our way to Oregon.
 I was really surprised by Iowa and decided then that I needed to plan a trip back.
 That train ride looks fun and I can’t seem to pass by a covered bridge.

 You definitely saw some of the highlights of the central part of Iowa.
 Iowa is home to many beautiful bridges all across the state.
 Thanks for sharing your experience and the beauty of our bridges.